k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_management_window.md

 ![Advanced filter panel](images/task_search_filter.png)

-### AI-Assisted Task Search

-In addition to manual search and filters, the TDM App includes an optional AI assistant for task discovery.
-Task runners can describe what they need in plain language, and the AI agent finds the matching task and pre-populates execution parameters automatically — reducing setup time and errors for non-expert users.
+The search returns matching tasks across all task groups.

 ## Creating a New Task

 Click **New task** in the top-right corner of the window to open the task creation flow.
-See [Task Components](14_task_conponents.md) for details on creating and configuring tasks.
+See [Task Components](14_task_components.md) for details on creating and configuring tasks.

-## Who Can Access the Task Management Window?

-All TDM users — Admin, Owner, and Tester — can access the Task Management window.
-The tasks displayed depend on the user's permission group and the execution permissions set by each task's creator.

 [![Previous](/articles/images/Previous.png)](14_task_overview.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](14_task_components.md)